MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Recommendation**:  Update the SQL-connection connection string with a *connection timeout* value that's equal to or greater than 120 and rerun the activity.

-- **Cause**: If the exception details intermittently indicate that the SQL connection is broken, it might be a transient network failure or a SQL database side issue.
+- **Cause**: If the exception details intermittently indicate that the SQL connection is broken, it might be a transient network failure or an issue with the SQL database.

 - **Recommendation**:  Retry the activity and review the SQL database side metrics.